Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

-- Create a new service principal or Configure to use an existing one.
-When using an existing SPN, you need to provide the SPN client ID and secret.
+- Create a new service principal by leaving the Service Principal field with (new) default service principal.
+Or you can choose Configure service principal to use an existing one.
+If you use an existing one, you will need to provide the SPN client ID and secret.

-Enable the option for Kubernetes role-based access controls (RBAC).
-These controls provide more fine-grained control over access to the Kubernetes resources deployed in your AKS cluster.
+- Enable the option for Kubernetes role-based access controls (RBAC).
+This will provide more fine-grained control over access to the Kubernetes resources deployed in your AKS cluster.

 By default, Basic networking is used, and Azure Monitor for containers is enabled.
-Select Review + create and then Create when ready.
+Click Review + create and then Create when validation completes.

-It takes a few minutes to create the AKS cluster and to be ready for use.
-When finished, browse to the AKS cluster resource group, such as myResourceGroup, and select the AKS resource, such as myAKSCluster.
-The AKS cluster dashboard is shown, as in the following example screenshot:
+It takes a few minutes to create the AKS cluster.
+When your deployment is complete, click Go to resource, or browse to the AKS cluster resource group, such as myResourceGroup, and select the AKS resource, such as myAKSCluster.
+The AKS cluster dashboard is shown, as in this example: